 The Autodromo Monoposto is the kind of watch that can’t help but illicit strong reactions from people.
 It doesn’t look quite like any watch you’ve seen before, yet doesn’t betray what a watch should be.
-Inspired by the single seat racecars of the early 20th century (monoposto being Italian for single-seat), the Monoposto melds automotive history with element of classic watch design, to make something altogether unique and exciting.
-It’s as much a car watch for watch people as a watch for car people.
+Inspired by the single seat racecars of the early 20th century (monoposto being Italian for single-seat), the Monoposto melds automotive history with elements of classic watch design, to make something altogether unique and exciting.
+It’s as much a car-watch for watch people as a watch for car people.
 On the surface, you have an elegant case and dial design that border on dress, yet have a distinctly technical component that touches on the vehicular inspirations.
 And of course, there is the bold and potentially polarizing red line on the domed crystal that refers to the tape or paint mechanics would put on tachometers to inform drivers of their engine’s limit.

 Case: Stainless Steel

 Dial: Black or Silver

 Lens: Domed KI Glass with Sapphire Coating

 Lug Width: 20 mm